Is there such a thing as the perfect product manager?

 A growth mindset is also how you’ll overcome that tricksy knowing-doing gap, too.
 Even if you’re not used to calling it by its name, we are all guilty of knowing-doing gap behavior — dragging our heels and failing to apply some new-found knowledge.

 When it comes to skillset building, this gap will show itself in a failure to spot and take opportunities you can learn from.

 So your team said you could use some negotiation training?
 Then find some.
 Do you want to be more confident with code?
 Ask a colleague to teach you.

 Never forget to ask yourself: what’s standing between me and the goal of developing this skill?

 Then take relevant action to overcome that obstacle.

 Finally, and perhaps most importantly, you have to accept that you won’t ever know everything.

 And that is a-okay, my friend.

-Truth is: knowledge or skill gaps aren’t weaknesses — far from it actually.
+The truth is: knowledge or skill gaps aren’t weaknesses — far from it, actually.